dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/OpenIDconnect_practical/03_configure_keycloak.md

 ## Configuring Keycloak

-Please click teh link here to see the screenshots as per the steps:
+Please click the link <a href="https://github.com/dikshita-git/Research-Project/tree/main/OpenIDconnect_practical/03">here</a> to see the screenshots as per the steps:

 #### STEPS: